fabric8io/fabric8-pipeline-library/ReadMe.md

 Now that we don't store the next release version in the poms we need to figure it out during the release.
 Rather than store the version number in the repo which involves a commit and not too CD friendly (i.e. would trigger another release just for the version update) we use the `git tag`.
 From this we can get the previous release version, increment it and push it back without triggering another release.
 This seems a bit strange but it has been holding up and has significantly reduced unwanted SCM commits related to maven releases.

 #### Promote Artifacts
-- releases OSS sonartype staging repository so that artifacts are synced with maven central
+- releases OSS sonatype staging repository so that artifacts are synced with maven central
 - commits generated Helm charts to the fabric8 Helm repo
 - if useGitTagForNextVersion is set (true by default) then the next snapshot development version PR is committed
 ```groovy